Special needs of grieving children who have special needs- the forgotten mourners

 after Mattie, age 13, died of a neuromuscular disease.)

-Wright (2002).
+and Marcia Kahn Wright (2002).
 Maybe Days.
 A Book for Children in Foster Care.
-Magination

-Press Publishers.
-(This book “addresses the questions, feelings, and concerns these children
+Magination Press Publishers.
+(This book “addresses the questions, feelings, and concerns

-Kevin (1991).
+Osborn, Kevin (1991).
 A Day in the Life of a Seeing Eye Dog Trainer.
-Troll Associates
+Troll

 The trainer then helps the new owner of the dog orient to life with a seeing eye dog.)

-Story About OCD.
+Mr. Worry.
+A Story About OCD.
 Albert Whitman & Company Publishers.
-(A child receives

-(2001).
+Lang, Glenna (2001).
 Looking Out for Sarah.
 Charlesbridge Publishers.

-(This story follows
+Katie.
 Selective Mutism Anxiety Research and Treatment Center (SMart-Center).
-(This story was written
+(This

-for young children who have Selective Mutism.
-The pictures are black and white and children are encouraged
+story was written for young children who have Selective Mutism.
+The pictures are black and white and children

 46. Lester, Julius (2005).
 Lets Talk About Race.